raheekhandigitalai/PythonProjectPOC/README.md

 self.dc['app'] = 'cloud:com.experitest.ExperiBank'
 self.dc['bundleId'] = 'com.experitest.ExperiBank'
 ```
-for more ways to upload your application to the cloud, [see here](https://docs.experitest.com/display/TE/Native+Applications+Testing).
+For more ways to upload your application to the cloud, see [Native Applications Testing](https://docs.experitest.com/display/TE/Native+Applications+Testing).

 ## Desired Capabilities

 Continuous Cloud Testing expands Appium's capabilities and allows better control over the device and test.
-In these examples we use the desired capabilities to set the test name and choose devices to run on, as well as set the application as shown above.
+In these examples we use the desired capabilities to set the test name and choose devices to run on, as well as set the application.
 See [Capabilities in Appium Based Tests](https://docs.experitest.com/display/TE/Capabilties+in+Appium+Based+Tests) to learn how to customize the desired capabilities for your tests.

 ## Documentation
-To find out more about Continuous Cloud Testing usage, features, and best practices, visit our online [documentation](https://docs.experitest.com/display/TE/Test+Execution+Home)
+To find out more about Continuous Cloud Testing usage, features, and best practices, visit our online [documentation](https://docs.experitest.com/display/TE/Test+Execution+Home).

 ## Support
 If you encounter an issue that is not covered here or in our online documentation, contact us at [support@digital.ai](mailto:support@digital.ai).